MedICL-VU/EndoStreamDepth/README.md

 # EndoStreamDepth
-EndoStreamDepth
-has been submitted to MIDL2026.
-I'm cleaning the code and will upload it.
-Contact info: hao.li.1@vanderbilt.edu
+[EndoStreamDepth](https://openreview.net/pdf?id=I7lgdDdcij) has been submitted to MIDL2026.

 ## TODO
 update readme with more details